 Procurement professionals who evaluated reshoring exclusively on unit cost found the math unfavorable a decade ago.
 Several factors have changed that calculation.

 Freight and logistics costs have reset at a higher baseline.
 The anomalous freight costs of 2020–2022 have normalized, but they normalized at rates significantly above the pre-pandemic baseline.
+Long-haul ocean freight and port disruption risk factor into total landed cost calculations at levels most procurement models did not include previously.

 Engineering change velocity matters more now.
 Products with shorter development cycles and frequent specification changes incur real costs when manufacturing is located far from engineering teams.
+The cost of a design change — in communication, tooling modification, re-qualification — is substantially higher with an offshore manufacturer 12 time zones away.

 What Nearshoring via Mexico Looks Like in Practice